Friday the 13th: Origins, Myths, and Next Dates

 Friday the 13th bad luck is believed to date back to Judas at the Last Supper and Jesus’ Crucifixion on Good Friday.

-An early documented reference in English occurs in H. S. Edwards’ biography of Italian composer Gioachino Rossini, who died on a Friday the 13th.
+An early documented reference in English turns up in H. S. Edwards’ biography of the Italian composer Gioachino Rossini, who died on a Friday the 13th.
 “Rossini was surrounded to the last by admiring friends; and if it be true that, like so many Italians, he regarded Fridays as an unlucky day and thirteen as an unlucky number, it is remarkable that on Friday the 13th of November he passed away.”

 Learn how to increase your luck on Friday the 13th.